Index

 - In 2021/22, 144 men called the Strength to Change voluntary perpetrator programme helpline.
 On average there are 50 men accessing support to reduce and stop harming those they are in an intimate relationship with.
 On average there were 75 current or ex-partners also receiving support.
 During this time 45 men fully completed the programme.

-- In 2020/21, there were 35.2 domestic abuse-related incidents and crimes among persons aged 16+ years across Humberside per 1,000 population which was 16% higher than England (30.3).
+- In 2021/22, there were 35.1 domestic abuse-related incidents and crimes among persons aged 16+ years across Humberside per 1,000 population which was 14% higher than England (30.8).
 The same crime rate is given for Hull, East Riding of Yorkshire, North Lincolnshire and North East Lincolnshire.
-It is likely that the rate in Hull will be relatively high compared to other areas across the Humberside Police area particularly East Riding of Yorkshire.
+It is likely that the rate in Hull will be relatively high compared to other areas across the Humberside Police area.

 - Local work has involved the development of ‘Is your relationship healthy?’ poster campaign in conjunction with young people in Hull.
 There has also been numerous training events specifically around children and young people to raise awareness of domestic abuse and prevent domestic abuse.